-Thirty-five people in five states have been diagnosed with a new strain of deadly fungal infection, according to the Centers for Disease Control and Prevention (CDC).
+One hundred twenty-two people in seven states have now been diagnosed with a new strain of deadly fungal infection, according to the Centers for Disease Control and Prevention (CDC).

 Unfortunately, this is no ordinary fungus.
 Known as Candida auris, this particular strain of yeast can cause serious bloodstream infections, wound infections and ear infections.
 It is also suspected in possible respiratory and bladder infections.